shedinnmarble/CSharp_N_Layer_Demo/README.md

 * Abstract Factory Design Pattern for DAL layer
 * Entity Framework 6, Database first pattern
 * Interface based programming
+* Generic programming
 * Any Database which implements the IDAL is OK
 * Log4net to save the log
+* T4 template engine to generate all the repeat smliar logic code. for example, IUserDal, IPersonDal, IAccountDal, the basic code are the same.

 ## Project Dependency